adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 May 2019 Cleveland, Ohio!
 The PyCon 2019 conference, which will take place in Cleveland, is the largest annual gathering for the community using and developing the open-source Python programming language.
 It is produced and underwritten by the Python Software Foundation, the 501(c)(3) nonprofit organization dedicated to advancing and promoting Python.
 Through PyCon, the PSF advances its mission of growing the international community of Python programmers - [PyCon.](https://us.pycon.org/2019/about/)

+**CircuitPython Workshops: Chicago in December**

+[Hackerspace Pumping Station: One](https://pumpingstationone.org/) has an embedded meetup every other Monday called [Not Exclusively Raspberry Pi (NERP)](http://wiki.pumpingstationone.org/NERP).
+NERP is hosting a CircuitPython workshop on 17 December 2018 starting at 7pm.
+This is a beginner level workshop using Circuit Playground Express to learn CircuitPython.
+Keep an eye on the [meetup event](https://www.meetup.com/NERP-Not-Exclusively-Raspberry-Pi/events/qnltkjyxqbwb/) for registration details.

+CircuitPython Project Night is happening on 20 December 2018 from 6:30p to 8:30p in Chicago with the Chicago Area Python Users Group, [ChiPy](https://www.chipy.org/).
+It's a beginner level workshop using Circuit Playground Express to learn CircuitPython.
+Seating is limited, so if you're interested, [registration is open](https://bit.ly/chipy_adafruit).

 ## Latest releases

 CircuitPython's stable release is [#.#.#](https://github.com/adafruit/circuitpython/releases/latest) and its unstable release is [#.#.#-##.#](https://github.com/adafruit/circuitpython/releases).
 New to CircuitPython?
 Start with our [Welcome to CircuitPython Guide](https://learn.adafruit.com/welcome-to-circuitpython).